modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Web Components (open-wc)

 Modern Web focuses on generic web development and will not have specific guides on web component development or specific web component tools.
-We will however not avoid them as they are the webs native component system after all.
+We will however not avoid them as they are the web's native component system after all.

 Many of you may know us via Open Web Components so we want to ensure you that it's not going anywhere.
 Modern Web is not a replacement but something complementary.